Canelo v Crawford Radio Row Live Part 1: Jim Gray, Caleb Plant, Antonio Tarver Join the Show!

 And

-doesn't necessarily mean that he's going to be able to change everybody's mind.
+doesn't necessarily mean that he's gonna be able to change everybody's mind

-He didn't change Terrence Crawford's mind because Terrence has been doing that.
+He didn't change Terrence Crawford's mind because Terrence has been doing that he didn't change usuk's mind because Usuk's been wanting to do that You know what I mean?
+Yes, sir, and so I like that.

 Yeah.